Writing a Temperature-Sensor App on Tock

 particular application, we are mainly interested in talking to Tock's sensor

 driver subsystem.
-For this, libtock-c/libtock/temperature.h
+For this, libtock-c/libtock-sync/sensors/temperature.h

-convenient userspace wrapper functions, such as libtocksync_temperature_read
+provides convenient userspace wrapper functions, such as

 :